 A: 80% of adults who received neurofeedback as children for ADD showed continued positive focus results in a three, five and ten year follow-up study.
 Decreases in impulsivity, distractibility and hyperactivity and increase in IQ have been documented in over 50 studies.
 As neurofeedback dramatically shifts the brain's arousal level, modifying the usual response to fear, many otherwise intractable, brain-based emotional problems decrease.
 See the comprehensive neurofeedback study bibliography prepared by D. Corydon Hammond, PhD, Professor, Physical Medicine & Rehabilitation, University of Utah School of Medicine.
 It is organized by areas of interest.

 - Call or email us for any specific information or questions you may have related to Neurofeedback, NLP or Photonic Stimulation (NanoBeam 940 Infrared training).

 - Attend a presentation or an introductory lecture on personal development.

 - Make an appointment for a complimentary twenty-minute in-person or telephone interview with one of our staff, to see if our services might be helpful for you.
 (See Contact Us)

-- Set up a two-three hour initial session and Brain Map.
+- Set up a two-three hour initial session.
 This meeting includes a more detailed inquiry into whatever issues you are experiencing, and how our approaches might address and ameliorate them.
 You can ask any questions you wish during this interview, and obtain detailed information on how neurofeedback works, and an estimate of its likelihood of working for you.
 Standard fees apply.

 For more general information, check the Family Area link from the International Society for Neuronal Regulation, on the following page: http://www.isnr.org.